sonic-net/SONiC/doc/pcie-mon/pcie-daemon-hld.md

 ### 1.4 PCIe Monitor Service `pcie-mon.service` flow ###

-pcie-mon.service will be started by systemd during boot up and it will spawn a thread to check PCIe device status and perform the rescan pci devices if there is any missing devices after rc.local.service is completed and it will update the state db with pcie device satus so that the dependent services/container or kernel driver can be started or stopped based on the status.
+pcie-mon.service will be started by systemd during boot up and it will spawn a thread to check PCIe device status and perform the rescan pci devices if there is any missing devices after rc.local.service is completed and it will update the state db with pcie device satus during the `pcieutil pcie-chek` call so that the dependent services/container or kernel driver can be started or stopped based on the status.

 Detailed flow as showed in below chart:
 ![](https://github.com/Azure/SONiC/blob/master/images/pcie-mon.svg)